 Guru has a broad category of jobs available.
 It gives you the option of region-specific job postings.

 Another positive quality of Guru is the easy process of making a profile on it.

 Peopleperhour gives the chance to freelancers to charge per hour.
 It has 1.5 million freelancers.

 Although it is free the competition can be very high so it is advised that you choose a reasonable fee to be more likely to get hired.

 Although it is lesser-known in the freelancing world yet it has a great capacity to give you opportunities to succeed in the freelance market.

-99 Design is related to only graphic designing experts.
+99 Designs is related to only graphic designing experts.

-99 Design works in a different way than other freelancing websites.
+99 Designs works in a different way than other freelancing websites.

 Here employers publish a contest and the graphic designers have to post a design against that contest as their application.

-The client chooses the design which he finds suitable to his requirements and pays the money to the creator of that design.
+The client chooses the design that he finds suitable to his requirements and pays the money to the creator of that design.